-(May be repeated) Group studies of special topics in geology.
-May not be used to meet under-graduate or graduate major requirements in geology.
+1-3 credits (May be repeated) Group studies of special topics in geology.
+May not be used to meet under graduate or graduate major requirements in geology.
 May be used for elective credit only.

-GEOLOGY FIELD CAMP I 3 credits Prerequisites: 101 and 102 and permission of instructor.
+593 GEOLOGY FIELD CAMP I 3 credits Prerequisites: 101 and 102 and permission of instructor.
 Introduction to collection and interpretation of field data and construction of geological maps.

-GEOLOGY FIELD CAMP II 3 credits 594 Prerequisites: 231, 350, 493/593 or permission of instructor.
-Advanced techniques and meth ods of field geology necessary for detailed geological maps and interpretation.
+594 GEOLOGY FIELD CAMP II

+3 credits Prerequisites: 231, 350, 493/593 or permission of instructor.
+Advanced techniques and meth-ods of field geology necessary for detailed geological maps and interpretation.

-CARBONATE PETROLOGY 623 3 credits CARBONALE PETROLLAST Prerequisites: 324 and 432/532 or permission of instructor.
+CARBONATE PETROLOGY 623

+3 credits Prerequisites: 324 and 432/532 or permission of instructor.
 Detailed examination of selected carbonate suites with emphasis on depositional facies and diagnetic alternation.
-Laboratory.
+Laboratory

-624 SILICICLASTIC SEDIMENTOLOGY 3 credits Prerequisites: 324 and 433/533 or permission of instructor.
+SILICICLASTIC SEDIMENTOLOGY 624 3 credits Prerequisites: 324 and 433/533 or permission of instructor.
 Basic processes that transport and deposit sediment and the stratification associated with these processes.
 Furthermore, the study of depositional systems and associated facies architecture.
-Laboratory.
+Laboratory

-ROCKS AND MINERALS 631

-4 credits Prerequisites: 101 and permission.
+ROCKS AND MINERALS 631 4 credits Prerequisites: 101 and permission.
 Intensive course integrating crystallography, mineralogy and petrology for the science teacher and graduate student from disciplines other than geology.
 Laboratory.

-IGNEOUS PETROLOGY 632 3 credits Prerequisite: 433/533.
+IGNEOUS PETROLOGY 632 Prerequisite: 433/533.
 Origin and paragenesis of igneous rocks.
 Theory, petrochemistry and occurrences of major igneous rock types.
 Selected rock suites studies.
 Laboratory.

 METAMORPHIC PETROLOGY 3 credits Prerequisite: 433/533.
 Textures, chemistry of metamorphic reactions, phase diagrams and occurrences of metamorphic rocks.
 Selected rock suites studied.
-Laboratory.

-NUCLEAR GEOLOGY 639
+Laboratory

-NUCLEAR GEULOGY (Two hour lecture, three hour laboratory) Prerequisites: minimum of seven credits in chem-istry, eight credits in physics, eight credits in calculus and eight credits in geology or permis-sion.
+NUCLEAR GEOLOGY 639 3 credits Nuclear geology (Two hour facture, three hour laboratory) Prerequisites: minimum of seven credits in chem-istry, eight credits in physics, eight credits in calculus and eight credits in geology or permis-sion.
 Discusses nature of radioactive and stable isotopes, their applications in geology, radioactive minerals, radioactive background and disposal of radioactive wastes.
-Nuclear analytical techniques will also be discussed; lecture, laboratory and field study.
+Nuclear ana-lytical techniques will also be discussed; lecture, laboratory and field study.

-GEOSTATISTICS 643 3 credits Prerequisites: 101, 3470:461/561 or an equivalent course in statistics.
+GEOSTATISTICS 3 credits Prerequisites: 101, 3470:461/561 or an equivalent course in statistics.
 Application of statistical methods to geology and geophysics including tests of hypotheses, trend surface analysis, analysis of variance, nonparametric statistics and time series analysis.

-GLOBAL TECTONICS

-3 credits GLDBAL rectioned Prerequisites 350, 44/541 or permission.
+GLOBAL TECTONICS 3 credits Prerequisites: 350, 441/541 or permission.
 Theoretical study of physical forces involved in for-mation and deformation of earth's crust with emphasis on plate tectonics and associated diastrophic features.

-- GEOLOGIC RECORD OF PAST GLOBAL CHANGE - Prerequisite: equivalent of baccalaureate degree in geology or permission of instructor.
+GEOLOGIC RECORD OF PAST GLOBAL CHANGE

+Prerequisite: equivalent of baccalaureate degree in geology or permission of instructor.
 Study of the geologic record of past global climate and environmental change from geochemical, paleontological, sedimentological and other geological evidence.
+ADVANCED GROUNDWATER HYDROLOGY 3 credits